zhaoshuoxp/Enrichment-Analysis/README.md

 ## Bed2GwasCatalogBinomialMod1Ggplot.sh &  runcategories.sh

 This script was modified from [Milos' gwasanalytics](https://github.com/milospjanic/gwasanalytics/tree/master/bed2GwasCatalogBinomialMod1Ggplot).
-It interescts the genomic regions with GWAS lead SNPs and plots fold enrichment and *binomial P* values.
+It intersects the genomic regions with GWAS lead SNPs and plots fold enrichment and *binomial P* values.

 #### Usage
 Put Bed2GwasCatalogBinomialMod1Ggplot.sh under your $PATH or edit its PATH in runcategories.sh.
 The GWAS catalogs can also be added/removed in runcategories.sh